 *It’s A Mutual Decision – Sororities which are members of the National Panhellenic Conference (NPC) are private social organizations whose collegiate members have the right to invite into membership the women they deem to be most congenial.
 The privilege of choice is mutual.
 Although a sorority has the right to choose whom it will invite to pledge, the recruit also has the right to choose which sorority she would like to join.

 It is best not to make up your mind about joining any sorority until you have met several of its active members.
 Remember that you are not joining a “name” or a “reputation”, but you are choosing a closely-knit group in which you expect to make lasting friendships in college and later alumna life.
 Remember that sororities differ from campus to campus and there are girls in every sorority with whom you would develop lasting friendships.
 Go though recruitment with an open mind, give each group a chance!

-When your final decision is being made on pref night at the end of recruitment events, please list more than one group, in preferential order when indicating the sororities you are interested in joining.
+When your final decision is being made on Preference Night at the end of recruitment events, please list more than one group, in preferential order when indicating the sororities you are interested in joining.
 Maximize your chances for sorority membership by choosing more than one and knowing that your second or third choice may be the one you have promised to join if you are offered membership.
 Every sorority is what you make of it.
 Each year we hear about girls who pledged their second or third choices and end up absolutely loving it and wonder how they could have ever put their sorority in any order but first.